sourcecred/docs/docs/concepts/initiatives.md

 ## When is it useful?

-SourceCred is [a social algorithm][SourceCred intro].
+SourceCred is a social algorithm.
 So communities will need a way to decide what's important and valuable to them.
 Doing this for thousands of separate contributions is really difficult and time consuming.
 For larger projects it quickly becomes impossible to keep track of.
 It's also fairly